Is this any way to spend the people’s money?

 The approval wasn’t a slam-dunk.

-Among those voting no were Democratic state Treasurer Joe Torsella, acting banking secretary Richard Vague, and State Rep. Frank Ryan, a Republican from outside Harrisburg.
+Among those voting no were Democratic state Treasurer Joe Torsella, acting banking secretary Richard Vague, and State Rep. Frank Ryan, R-Lebanon.

 Torsella is the elected bean-counter who has pushed for simpler, low-fee investments.
 Vague is a venture capitalist and philanthropist who once ran the world’s largest credit-card bank.
 Ryan is a Marine officer turned CPA whose pension-management reform bill has been stalled by opposition from the teachers' union.